Sammy Marks: Sammy Marks tickey

 In 1898 Marks was allowed the extraordinary privilege of using the state mint for a day.
-Marks used the opportunity to strike 215 gold tickeys – three-penny pieces that were normally silver – as mementos for his relatives and friends, including President Kruger and members of the Volksraad.
+Marks used the opportunity to strike 215 gold tickeys – three-penny pieces that were normally silver – as mementos for his relatives and friends, including President Kruger himself and members of the Volksraad.
 The gold would certainly have come from the Sheba mine near Barberton, the only gold mine in which Marks had a substantial stake.
 This famous incident says much about the close relationship that these two men had.
 There was often a blurring of the boundary between personal and State property.
 Their relationship was almost feudal, as that of a king and highly regarded subject.
 Besides President Kruger, Marks enjoyed the trust of the Boer Generals Botha, De Wet, and de la Rey, and the respect of Earl Roberts, Lord Kitchener, and Lord Milner, and he played a not inconsiderable part in the negotiations for the cessation of Anglo-Boer hostilities at Vereeniging on 31 May 1902.

-For many years Marks had planned an iron and steel works in the Transvaal, and had visited Britain to inspect the installations there at first hand.
+For many years, Marks had planned an iron and steel works in the Transvaal, and had visited Britain to inspect the installations there at first hand.
 When he landed a contract with the Government in 1911 for smelting large quantities of scrap metal, he founded in 1912 the Union Steel Corporation.

 Sammy Marks died in Johannesburg on 18 February 1920.